interactive-fiction-class/interactive-fiction-class.github.io/homeworks/alexa_action_castle/alexa-action-castle.md

 You should invite the TAs to be BETA testers for your skill as instructed in the relevant section above.
 You should also submit:

 1. A text file called `playthrough.txt` with all of the commands that we need to issue to complete your game.
 It shold be a plain text file with one command per line.
-2. A zip folder `lambda.zip` that contains the code for your game.
+2. A zipped folder `lambda.zip` that contains the code for your game.

 Submissions should be done on [Gradescope]({{page.submission_link}}).